mickey9801/opencv_facerecognition/README.md

 python3 detect_main.py
 ```

-When the program recognized a face, it will retrieve user information from SQLite database, and show target person's name in video window.

-NB: The `Show` object in `Show.py` is used only for evaluate simple video capture in multi-threading manner.
+NB: The `Show` module in `Show.py` is used only for evaluate simple video capture in multi-threading manner.